 I love using olive oil in cakes and muffins the most since it lends a lot of moisture and flavor to a simple recipe.
 I’m actually working on a lemon olive oil cake for the summer, so more to come on that one.
 My best words of advice when it comes to baking with olive oil is to only bake with it if the recipe calls for it.
 If a recipe is calling for coconut oil and you use olive oil, the results are probably not going to be the same.

 For brands, I again usually go with a trusted store brand or higher quality olive oil, since some can be blended with other, lower quality oils and result in a watery olive oil overall.
 To be honest, I wouldn’t recommend the olive oil pictured above, it’s not the best store brand I’ve bought and hasn’t really baked well for me while I’ve had it.
 Again, try a few brands out and see what works best for you and your price point here.

-Was that too much rambling about baking with olive and coconut oils?
+Was that too much rambling about baking with coconut oil vs olive oil?
 If you have any other questions about vegan baking or when to use which, shoot!
 I feel like it’s helpful to understand when and where to use each, especially if vegan baking is new to you.
 Plus, everyone wants their next batch of cookies or crossaints to turn out perfectly, right?
 Enjoy!

 Hi Abby!
 I’ve been reading your posts since May of last year and I just wanted to let you know I appreciate your baking tips.
 I’ve been vegan since 2011 but I don’t bake all that often so my experience is lacking.
 It’s so nice to have your advice (not to mention your cheerful attitude and drool worthy recipes!) delivered to my inbox.
 Thank you! 🙂